SJ5117/binanceus-dashboard/README.md

 - Install Flask through pip ```pip install Flask``` use ```pip3 install Flask``` if that doesn't work

 ## Step 4: Make changes to the source code to get your API information
-- Change these lines in BinanceUSCostBasis.py (lines 13, 14, and 17) to match your public and private API keys, as well as set your starting date.
+- Change these lines in myRepoDir/binanceus/BinanceUSCostBasis.py (lines 13, 14, and 17) to match your public and private API keys, as well as set your starting date.

 ## Step 5: Start the Flask server
-- Start the Flask server by running this command while you are in (repoDir) ```python3 CryptoCostBasisApp.py```
+- Start the Flask server by running this command while you are in (myRepoDir) ```python3 CryptoCostBasisApp.py```
-- You may need to install all of the imports in BinanceUSCostBasis.py before running; errors should tell you this.
+- You may need to install all of the imports in myRepoDir/binanceus/BinanceUSCostBasis.py before running; errors should tell you this.
 - This will run your code in the terminal twice (yes, this can be run from the terminal), and it will start your server on your localhost (127.0.0.1) on port 5000.

 ## Step 6: Go to your browser to view the dashboard